Despite reported upswings in the housing market, foreclosures continue to be a big problem for residents of the US.

 It is also very common for landlords to run a credit check when screening potential renters.

 Landlords usually weed out people with a poor credit score as a potential risk for nonpayment of rent.
-This can make it almost impossible to qualify for a good home or apartment in a safe neighborhood.
+Unfortunately, this can make it almost impossible to qualify for a good home or apartment in a safe neighborhood.

 Having a foreclosure on your credit report can make it even harder to find a place to live.
-Many people don’t realize that out until they’re already in the process of looking for a home or an apartment.
+But, unfortunately, many people don’t realize that out until they’re already in the process of looking for a home or an apartment.

 Large deposits will likely be required to establish necessities such as electricity, water, and garbage collection, which makes it even more difficult to start over and begin rebuilding your life after foreclosure.